C String Extraction: Standard, Custom & Multibyte Guide

 8.1 Article Review

-In this article, we explained methods for extracting substrings in C in detail, from basics to advanced topics.
+In this article, methods for extracting substrings in C language about which we explained in detail from basics to advanced.
 Here, we review the key points of each section and organize the optimal methods by use case.

 8.2 Optimal Methods by Use Case